dm-bit1/Leetcode_Solutions/Leetcode#202/readme.txt

 The solution solves Leetcode 202 Happy Number.
 It beats 100% of runtimes on average.
 Intuition?
-Used a system of checks to check parity, etc.
+Used a system of checks to check parity and a variable that builds to the number whether negative or positive.
 Time complexity?
 O(n) for n multiples of 2 from 0 to n Space Complexity?
 O(1)